DylanThomasShine/acoustra_manager/README.md

 - [GitHub](https://github.com/)
     - The GitHub is used to host the project.
 - [Google Fonts](https://fonts.google.com/)
-    - Google Fonts is used to provide the font roboto for all the text that is used in the project.
+    - Google Fonts is used to provide the font lato for all the text that is used in the project.
 - [Balsamiq](https://balsamiq.com/wireframes/)
     - Balsamiq is used to create the mockup designs for the project.
 - [Materialize](https://materializecss.com/)